filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 Proofs are the consensus mechanisms by which users in a peer-to-peer network come to agreement without the need for a central authority.
 All participants in the network work together to verify each deal.

-PoRep is the confirmation that the provider sends the client, so the client can be certain the data is being stored properly, and the execution of the deal has officially begun.
-It seals the deal.
+This proof, PoRep, constitutes a confirmation from the provider to the client, so the client can be certain the data is being stored properly, and the execution of the deal has officially begun.
 PoRep happens just once, at the time the data is first stored by the storage provider.
 It takes up to 24 hours to seal the data.

 Sealing is computation-intense and is performed over a sector that results in a unique representation of the sector.
 The properties of this new representation are essential to proving that the data has been received and later to prove ongoing storage of the same data.